Student ID card

 What you'll need to bring to collect your ID card

 If you are a home student, and have already uploaded your identity documents, you will need to bring a form of ID.
-If you have not been able to upload your identity documents you must bring them with you to collect your student card.
+If you have not been able to upload your identity documents (passport/birth certificate) you must bring one of them with you to collect your student card.

 If you are an international student, you will need to bring your original passport and visa documents to the Student ID card collection venue.